 Hiring agents, internal HR staffers, headhunters, large human-resources firms, and private recruiting professionals use Twitter to actively fill open positions.
 Why?
 Because posting job openings on Twitter is not only free but also effective as a way to advertise positions to a smaller pool of engaged professionals.

 At least one major recruiter in your city is posting jobs daily to a Twitter feed.
 These recruiters hope to collect qualified résumés without having to spend $600 to post the opening on a major job board.
 Remember, recruiters get paid a fee if their candidate is chosen by the hiring company.

 When a recruiter posts a job, he usually uses a hashtag to indicate that the tweet is about a job posting, for example, #job, #career, or #hiring, followed by a short description and a link to the position’s online page.
 The link typically takes you to the job posting on the recruiter’s website, where you can apply directly.

-The use of Twitter for more than simply announcing jobs isn’t common practice; however, some creative companies ask candidates to apply for a job using Twitter directly.
+Companies and recruiters don’t typically use Twitter to fill jobs beyond simply announcing openings; however, some creative companies have asked candidates to apply for a job using Twitter directly.
 Applying for a job in just 140 characters is a lot harder than you think!

 As a job seeker, you can use Twitter to find work in essentially two ways.
 First, Twitter allows you to create instant relationships within target organizations.
 Second, you can monitor job opportunities posted on your Twitter timeline like a real-time job board.

-The Real-Time Job Board: Every day, thousands of jobs are posted on Twitter, often long before they wind up on more traditional job boards.
-With the proper setup, your Twitter account delivers job opportunities to you as they become available in real-time.
+The real-time job board: Every day, thousands of jobs are posted on Twitter, often long before they wind up on more traditional job boards.
+With the proper setup, your Twitter account delivers job opportunities to you as they become available.